LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 **When**: During initial setup and configuration
 **Duration**: One-time setup

-All authentication is handled through managed identity and federated credentials - no secrets or manual role assignments required.
+All authentication is handled through managed identity and federated credentials - no secrets or manual role assignments are required.

 #### Runtime Permissions (Permanent)